benjamin-white/glossary/README.md

 Modifying, extending or otherwise overwriting a language's core class or module.
 Generally not recomended due to the possibility of corrupting expected behaviour, whenever possible it is better to have a new class.

 **_Encapsulation, Single Responsibility Principle & Closures &mdash;_**
 Encapsulation refers to the wrapping of variables and methods together as a single unit and limiting the exposure of those variables to the larger world, kind of like a containment strategy!
 This can prevent unintended manipulation of data and hides complexity from interacting external Classes or methods.
-In some languages it can be specified using the 'private' keyword.
+In some languages it can be specified using the 'private' keyword.<br>
 SRP maintains that a function will ideally have one, clearly defined, responsibility.
 This makes code maintanence and debugging easier as it becomes harder to pollute a function's purpose when editing and easier to locate a problematic portion of code when things go wrong.
 In short it helps everyone a lot and makes life simpler, practice the technique and don't have long methods doing many different things!

 **_Polyfill, Shim & Mixins &mdash;_**